cphoton/RUDE/STEP/EXPERIMENTAL/Center Diffs/diy/README.md

 Choose the Center Diff plate accordingly.

+## BOM

+* 4x M3x8 countersunk hex screws
+* 4x M3 square nuts (DIN 562, not the thicker ones)
+* 1x HSP 02024 diff.
+If you have spares parts of one, the crown gear and 1-2 diff cups are not needed
+* 1-2 HSP 02030 (to use in the diff conversion)
+* 4-5mm of steel tubing (OD 5mm, 0.2mm wall thickness)

 ## Printing guidance

 Print in stiff materials.
 ASA/PC/PC-CF are good choices for motor plates.
 ASA is a good choice for gear mount (testing is appreciated, PC _should_ probably work)

 Gear mount needs supports in the center.

 ## Assembly instructions